coberson/pseudosphere/README.md

-To see the geodesics in medit: 'g'.
+To see the circles or geodesic in medit: 'g'.